irmccallum/well-being/README.md

 Place the following scripts into a single folder, and create subdirectories titled viirs, wsf, countries, graticules and stats.
 Then run the following scripts:

-viirs_import.R – this produces VIIRS vrt by compressing file size, setting lit pixels to nodata, and unlit pixels to 1
+<addr> viirs_import.R – this produces VIIRS vrt by compressing file size, setting lit pixels to nodata, and unlit pixels to 1

 wsf_import.R - produces a WSF vrt, set to same resolution as VIIRS, based on averaging the original high-res wsf pixels